For more information contact:

 - The registrant completes a DEA Form 222 and faxes it to the supplier.

 - After receiving the completed form, the supplier prepares to fill the order.

-- The registrant processes payment for the order with a Department Order (see BPPM 70.07), or Departmental Requisition (see BPPM 70.10).
-Registrants are not to purchase controlled substances with purchasing cards (see BPPM 70.08.)
+- The registrant processes payment for the order with a Create and Change Purchase Order or a Create Requisition business process in Workday.
+See BPPM 70.10 and the Workday reference guides (Create and Change Purchase Order Create Requisition) for instructions.
+Registrants are not to purchase controlled substances with procurement cards (see BPPM 70.08.)

-Further instructions regarding completing DEA Form 222 are available at:
+Further instructions regarding completing DEA Form 222 are available on the DEA website.

-To obtain a Schedule I controlled substance that is not commercially available, the registrant must submit a request to the National Institute on Drug Abuse (NIDA); by telephone to 301-443-1124; or through the National Institute on Drug Abuse website at:
+To obtain a Schedule I controlled substance that is not commercially available, the registrant must submit a request to the National Institute on Drug Abuse (NIDA); by telephone to 301-443-1124; or through the National Institute on Drug Abuse website.

 Schedule III – V